 Williams Special Collections allows you to use personal cameras and scanners to create images of material, subject to the following conditions:

-- All requests must be approved by staff on an item-by-item or collection-by-collection basis
+- All requests must be approved by staff on a case-by-case basis

 - Only digital cameras, tablet cameras, cell phones, or flatbed scanners may be used

 - Unless permitted by staff, you may not stand on chairs or rearrange furniture to get a better image, and must remain facing forward.
 Please confer with staff regarding the use of tripods, flash, or special lighting.
 Audible features on cameras must be turned off.
 Staff will designate work locations for using cameras or scanners.

 - All materials must be handled carefully.
 Staff are available to assist you.
 Bound volumes must be supported in a book cradle, or as otherwise directed by staff; pressure must not be applied to bindings.
 Unbound material must be kept in order.
 Mylar must not be removed without permission from staff.
 You may be required to use a streamer/transparency to indicate origin of the material.

 - It is your responsibility to keep complete and accurate citations (complete location information or accession/call number) for all items photographed or scanned

 - No pictures may be taken of other researchers, staff, or visitors without their express permission

 - Staff reserve the right to deny requests or to revoke photographic/scanning privileges

 Williams Special Collections welcomes you to use materials in the public domain and to make fair use of copyrighted materials as defined by copyright law.